pipe2705/mongoose-book-app/docs/sprint1.md

 1. Open `server.js`.

-2. Add the correct `require` statement to `server.js` to import your models module:  `var db = require('./models')`.
+2. Add the correct `require` statement to `server.js` to import your models module:  `const db = require('./models')`.
 This should go near the top as part of the "SETUP and CONFIGURATION".

 3. Delete the hard-coded books array.
 We'll start to replace each route with the correct code to use the database instead.
 From now on, when we want to get to a book, we'll use mongoose methods and access `db.Books`.